toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/02-Booking-Notification-API/03-guides.md

 ### General notification delivery process

-- Expedia expects to receive a confirmation number in return upon successful delivery of a notification.
-At the business agreement level, the Hotelier must accept all bookings, as the Hotelier controls the product availability and rate on Expedia.
-Therefore not returning a confirmation number is not a valid response to a notification.
-At a system to system level, if the Hoteliers system is unable to accept the reservation, then the Hoteliers system will need to send back a response with an error message; in this case Expedia will fax or email the reservation, which will need to be handled by the Hotelier as the fax or email is handled today.
+Expedia expects to receive a confirmation number in return upon successful delivery of a notification.
+Expedia partners must accept all bookings.
+Not returning a confirmation number is not a valid response to a notification.
+If the partner's system is unable to accept the reservation, then the Hoteliers system will need to send back a response with an error message; in this case Expedia will fax or email the reservation, which will need to be handled by the Hotelier as the fax or email is handled today.

-- A partner can use the Warning message in the response to communicate any availability or rate discrepancy between Expedia and the hotelier system.
-- Expedia will be responsible for the sequencing of messages, i.e. always sending the reservation message and ensuring that it has been processed by the supplier prior to sending a cancellation or modification for the given booking.
+Expedia will be responsible for the sequencing of messages, i.e. always sending the reservation message and ensuring that it has been processed by the supplier prior to sending a cancellation or modification for the given booking.

-- Expedia will always wait to get a valid response before sending another notification affecting the same reservation.
-In other words, two messages will never be sent in parallel, a queue will be in place for modifications and/or cancellations.
+Expedia will always wait to get a valid response before sending another notification affecting the same reservation.
-- All information sent in the E-notifications must be passed down to the hotel's Property Management System.

-### Message Sequence

-Expedia ensures to never send modification or cancellation before receiving the confirmation for the original booking.
 When there are more than one notifications pending in the queue for the same booking, Expedia will always wait for a valid response for the previous notification before sending the next one.

+All information sent in the notification must be passed down to the hotel's Property Management System.

 ### Notification Expiration Time